Abdication of Wilhelm II: Decision to flee

 At around 2 p.m. on 9 November, the events in Berlin became known to the OHL at Spa.
 Wilhelm phoned his cousin Max and called him a "scoundrel".
 Hindenburg, who until then had said little in the discussion about an abdication, then took the initiative.
 Because rumours were circulating that revolutionary troops were on their way to Spa, he tearfully advised Wilhelm to leave.
 He wanted at all costs to prevent him from being "dragged to Berlin by mutinous soldiers and handed over to the revolutionary government as a prisoner".
 Groener initially disagreed, saying that in his opinion the Emperor should quit the Army only if he abdicated first.
 All those present were reminded of the fate of the last Russian tsar, Nicholas II, who had been murdered by revolutionaries a few months earlier.
 At 4 p.m., the Emperor ordered the senior commanders to say their farewells, during which he refused to shake Groener's hand.
 According to a later statement by Groener, after a long period of silence, Wilhelm allowed himself to be led like a small child to his court train, which had been armed.
 He spent the night of 10 November there.
 He wrote a letter to his wife which makes clear how helpless he was and how much he misjudged the situation:

 Max has fully implemented the betrayal he has been plotting with Scheidemann for weeks.
 Without asking me or waiting for me to make a move, he deposed me by publishing the resignation of the boy [the Crown Prince] and me behind my back.
 He then handed over the government to the socialists, and Ebert became chancellor.
 Berlin is in the hands of the Bolsheviks [...]
 What a terrible collapse.
 What a mean and vile undermining of our wonderful Army and dear old Prussian state!
 Ebert is staying in Bismarck's room, perhaps soon in the Palace.
 Since the Field Marshal told me this afternoon that he could no longer vouch for my safety among the troops, I am leaving the Army on his advice after terribly difficult [internal] struggles.On 10 November, Wilhelm left for exile in the Netherlands, which had remained neutral throughout the war.
 Article 227 of the Treaty of Versailles, which was concluded in early 1919, provided for the prosecution of Wilhelm "for a supreme offence against international morality and the sanctity of treaties".
 Queen Wilhelmina and the Dutch government, however, refused the Allies' requests to extradite him.
-King George V of England wrote that his cousin was "the greatest criminal in history", but opposed Prime Minister David Lloyd George's proposal to "hang the Emperor".
+King George V of the United Kingdom wrote that his cousin was "the greatest criminal in history", but opposed Prime Minister David Lloyd George's proposal to "hang the Emperor".
 President Wilson also opposed extradition, arguing that punishing Wilhelm would destabilize international order and lose the peace.